beoungl/CS189_project/README.md

 # Pipeline

 The pipeline for this project is available on this github.
+The pipeline followed the process that looks like this chart below:

 Phylogenetic tree processing requires NCBI BLAST, ClustalW, and Etetoolkit online tree viewer.
 Satsuma2 and Chromosomepaint requires two different script, while MUMMER is completed using one script.
 Assemblystats require only one script as well.
 Result can be seen in the [final paper](https://docs.google.com/document/d/1KNQ6TGLGn5cANC1CSuzZIuPjTDEG9VN8L9dKRxzwwns/edit).